Tanukumar01/Ai-agent/readme.md

 # 🤖 AI-Agent: Task-Automating Code Generator

-This project is an interactive Node.js-based AI agent that generates, reviews, and runs code using OpenRouter's AI models (like GPT-3.5, Claude, Mixtral).
-It allows users to input a task and automatically generates a runnable JavaScript solution using AI.
+This is a terminal-based Node.js project that acts as an AI assistant.
+It takes a user's natural language task, generates JavaScript code using OpenRouter AI models, and executes it — all with interactive approval and iteration.

+---

 ## 🚀 Features

-- Takes natural language task input from user
+- Accepts task input from the user via terminal
-- Uses OpenRouter API to generate code with models like GPT-3.5, Claude, Mixtral, etc.
+- Uses OpenRouter API (GPT-3.5, Claude, Mixtral, etc.) to generate JavaScript code
-- Lets the user approve or reject the code before execution
+- Shows the generated code for user approval before execution
-- Executes the code using Node.js and displays the output
+- Runs the code using Node.js and displays the result
-- Provides an iterative loop to refine or retry until the task is done
+- Supports iteration based on feedback until the user is satisfied

----

-## 🧠 How It Works

-1. You describe the task you want to automate.
-2. The AI generates JavaScript code to perform the task.
-3. You review and approve the code.
-4. The code is executed directly in Node.js.
-5. You can give feedback or retry until you're satisfied.

 ---